 Art, Assassination, and America: How Transparency Disrupts an Industry and Changes a Nation

 Presented by: Martin A. Makary MD, MPH – Professor of Surgery, Johns Hopkins University School of Medicine

 Dr. Martin “Marty” Makary is a physician, researcher and medical commentator.
 He is the Mark Ravitch Chair in Gastrointestinal Surgery at the Johns Hopkins Hospital, and teaches health policy at the Johns Hopkins University School of Public Health.

 Health Care Marketing in 140 Characters

-Presented by: Russ Krueger, John Scott, Taylor Guido and Chris Robinson of Ocozzio, Inc.
+Presented by: Russ Krueger, John Scott, Taylor Guido and Zach Swenson of Ocozzio, Inc.

 After a West Coast tour of duty with SAS and lululemon, Taylor joined Ocozzio's strategy team with a focus on developing “killer” messaging and winning marketing strategies.
 She’s a 27 year old kick boxer with a mean left.
 She also writes wickedly-smart marketing copy.

 A world-class drummer by night, a top-drawer relationship manager by day.
 Zach's an older Millennial with two boys and a wife.
 A mortgage and a family give Millennials a totally different profile.
 Zach will provide perspective from the "other side" of 30.

 We’re bringing him along solely because he’s paying for the trip.
 His day job is CEO of Ocozzio although many of us think he spends most of his time “entertaining" clients on the golf course.
 Just saying.